ocavue/rino/.changeset/sweet-lies-beam.md

 "@rino.app/web": patch
 ---

-Improve the behavior when pressing Shift+Enter in headings
+Improve the editor behavior when pressing Shift+Enter in headings